flimflam-austin/hugo-cms-test/site/content/quick_reads/20180721-18-07-18-podcast-paul-morse/index.md

-      aren’t on them, the true personalities are there and they’re really exceptional people and we base our opinions on the presidents about little snippets on the news, politics and things like that…the stress that they bare is really really remarkable.’
+      aren’t on them, the true personalities are there and they’re really exceptional people and we base our opinions on the presidents about little snippets on the news, politics and things like that…the stress that they bare is really really remarkable."

       Photographer Paul Morse on working with President Bush, Clinton & Obama.